danielealbano/cachegrand/docs/build-from-source.md

 make -j8
 ```

-The cachegrand-server binary will be available in `cmake-build-release/src` meanwhile for the benchmarls a binary will
+The cachegrand-server binary will be available in `cmake-build-release/src` meanwhile for the benchmarks a binary will
 be produced for each one and they will be available in `cmake-build-release/benches` folder.

 *Please be aware that the benchmark suite is built for developers and require code modifications to be properly